University Policies

 3.3.6 Political Advocacy and Commercial Advertising

-Posters and Banners are prohibited for partisan political activity and commercial advertising (as compared to University sponsorship).
+Postings are prohibited for partisan political activity and commercial advertising.
 As a non-profit, private institution of higher education whose activities are regulated in part by Section 501(c)(3) of the Internal Revenue Code, the University is prohibited from engaging in partisan political activity or permitting its resources to be used for support of such activities.
 Events or programs that include candidates for public office or their designees must adhere to the Brown University Political Activity Policy.
 The Political Activity Policy specifies criteria for non-campaign appearances, such as an educational or informational talk to the University community, and appearances, such as political debates or visits from individual candidates.
-University resources also cannot be used for the purposes of commercial or business enterprises not affiliated with the University, including advertising, marketing, or endorsement of or for such businesses or enterprises.

 4.0 Definitions